Play Schemes

 As these are fun, the children do not even realise that they are learning!

-Voluntary: 30-50 volunteer mothers run the Scheme in shifts through a week.
-There are six to ten volunteers and up to 40 children per shift.
-Each shift lasts for 2 hours.
-This arrangement allows 160 children to attend for free per week.
+Free: 30-40 mothers enrolled on the Parenting Course run the Play Scheme in shifts through a week.
+There are six to ten mothers and up to 60 children at each Play Scheme.
+This arrangement allows around 200 children to attend for free each week.

-Cooperative: One Mother and five to six children are allocated to each play station (compared to typical pupil-teacher ratios of over 1:50).
-The remaining children & Mothers participate in outdoor games to strengthen physical development, social skills, & listening to instructions and cultivate an interest in local culture.
+Cooperative: One mother and five to six children are allocated to each play station (compared to typical pupil-teacher ratios of over 1:50).
+The remaining children and mothers participate in outdoor games to strengthen physical development, social skills, and listening to instructions and cultivate an interest in local culture.

-Local resources: The Scheme takes place in the school Kindergarten classroom (Ghana) and in any basic community building (in Uganda).
+Local resources: The Play Scheme takes place in the school Kindergarten classroom (Ghana) and in the community (in Uganda).
 This avoids the need for construction costs.
-Each Scheme is given a starter pack of games (including bottletop counters, cardboard puzzles, dominoes, sorting games, wooden blocks/shape sorters), but Mothers are trained make their own games.
+Each Play Scheme is given a starter pack of games (including counters, cardboard puzzles, dominoes, sorting games, wooden blocks/shape sorters), but mothers are trained make their own games.

 The play stations